-Many of us have wondered at times why we can feel so clear about what we want in our lives and yet we are not living in a way that fulfills that vision.
-We find ourselves saying things like, “I know what to do, why don’t I do it?” or “I said things that I didn’t mean.” or “I didn’t want to, but I couldn’t help myself” Have you ever wondered why you sometimes manage to create exactly what you were trying to avoid, or why you do things that undermine your goals or seem to sabotage your best laid plans?
-Whether it is an inability to resist overeating, blowing up at our child or partner or being drawn to relationships that are bad for us, the tendency is to struggle with or fight the ‘negative’ impulse and then berate ourselves when we fall victim to it again.
-Or another approach is to envision the preferred reaction and to try to meet that more positive goal.
-Where people tend to get stuck is in dealing with the parts of us that get in our way and block us from accomplishing this.
+Many of us wonder at times why we can feel so clear about what we want in our lives, and yet we are not living in a way that fulfills that vision.
+We find ourselves saying things like, “I know what to do, why don’t I do it?” or “I didn’t want to, but I couldn’t help myself.”
+Have you ever wondered why you sometimes manage to create exactly what you were trying to avoid, or why you do things that undermine your goals or seem to sabotage your best laid plans?
+Whether it is an inability to resist overeating or using substances, blowing up at our child or partner, or being drawn to relationships that we know are bad for us, the tendency is to struggle with the ‘negative’ impulse and then berate ourselves when we fall victim to it again.
+Another approach is to envision the preferred reaction and to try to meet that more positive goal, but people tend to get stuck in dealing with the parts of us that get in our way and block us from accomplishing this.

-Here is a little bit of what to expect.
+Here is a little bit of what to expect:

 IFS therapy is based on the concept of multiplicity of mind.
 We are not just one coherent personality all the time.
 If that were the case, we would never do anything that we regret.
-At first it may feel strange to begin to relate to your different states of mind as sub-personalities, but it isn’t long before people begin to get to know these inner “parts.”.
+At first it may feel strange to begin to relate to your different states of mind as sub-personalities, but it isn’t long before people begin to get to know these inner “parts.”
 Once you get to know the various parts of you and why they act the way they do, and you develop a deep understanding of them, they begin to change.
 Even destructive aspects of ourselves, when listened to with curiosity instead of frustration or judgement, can transform and evolve into valuable aspects of the self.
-In that way IFS therapy proceeds through the many subgroups of protective and vulnerable parts with the goal of healing or unburdening the vulnerable parts until you find that you are living with more clarity and confidence and free of the blockades that have been limiting you and the strong emotions that may have hijacked your well-being and best interests.
-By differentiating, getting know and developing balance between and among the various aspects of yourself, you become more able to be fully present and powerful in the choices you make so that you can live the most fulfilled and meaningful life possible.
+In that way, IFS therapy proceeds through the many subgroups of protective and vulnerable parts with the goal of healing or unburdening the vulnerable parts until you find that you are living with more clarity and confidence and free of the blockades that have been limiting you and the strong emotions that may have hijacked your well-being and best interests.
+By differentiating, getting to know, and developing balance between and among the various aspects of yourself, you become more able to be fully present and powerful in the choices you make so that you can live the most fulfilled and meaningful life possible.